-The accompanying condensed consolidated financial statements include the accounts of Silvercrest and its wholly-owned subsidiaries, SLP, SAMG LLC, SFS, MCG, Silvercrest Investors LLC and Silvercrest Investors II LLC as of and for the three and nine months ended September 30, 2013.
+The accompanying condensed consolidated financial statements include the accounts of Silvercrest and its wholly-owned subsidiaries, SLP, SAMG LLC, SFS, MCG, Silvercrest Investors LLC and Silvercrest Investors II LLC as of and for the three months ended March 31, 2014.
+The condensed consolidated financial statements for the three months ended March 31, 2013 are of the Company's accounting predecessor, SLP, and its consolidated subsidiaries.
 All intercompany transactions and balances have been eliminated.